 4. How can readers learn more and get in contact with you?

-http://www.crimespace.ning.com as well as others.
+I have sites at http://www.crimespace.ning.com as well as others.
 By searching for C.M.
 Albrecht, you can bring all these up along with info about my novels.
 Readers are certainly welcome to contact me at: pplepic@yahoo.fr

 I’m happily married and not looking for any personal relationships, but questions, comments or suggestions about writing are certainly welcome.
 My one piece of advice to anyone who is trying to get published would be: Never give up.